 Parkour helps you understand the maximum limits of your body.
 After the parkour training, you will be able to understand how much more is maximum for you and you will not fear from small things.

-It requires to focus on your landing spot and completely forgetting about your environment and surrounding.
+It requires focusing on your landing spot and completely forgetting about your environment and surrounding.
 This sense of focus further helps in real life and you will be able to solve issues in your mind easily.
 It also improves your focus on studying and work.

 Most of the time parkour training is not done in a gym or artificial environment.
 You can train in an open environment or even in the jungle.
-Which means, a Traceur has to be creative to understand or build the training ground for himself.
+This means a Traceur has to be creative to understand or build the training ground for himself.

 Parkour is all about jumping and heights.
 You can train parkour at ground level but there would be no Parkour without jumping.
 You will have to walk on walls, jump from heights and climb on high walls as well.
 Often trying will help you overcome your fear of heights.